matt-42/iod/README.md

 User u2; json_decode(u2, str);
 assert(u2.name == "John" and u2.city == "NYC");

-// The json throw exeptions when some value type mismatch
+// The json throw exceptions when some value type mismatch
 // the object or when some fields are missing:

 json_decode(u2, R"({"username":"John"})");